github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 Use the terms `licenses` and `active committers` when you refer to {% data variables.product.prodname_GH_advanced_security %} billing.

 We used to use the term `seats` to describe the number of accounts that can use {% data variables.product.prodname_GH_advanced_security %} in an enterprise.
-People can be confused by the term `seats`, so we removed this term from GitHub.com in autumn 2022 and versions from GHES/GHAE 3.7 onward do not use it.
+People can be confused by the term `seats`, so we removed this term from GitHub.com in autumn 2022 and versions from GHES 3.7 onward do not use it.

 ### {% data variables.product.pat_generic_caps_plural %}